mray0256-jpg/Procedural-Planet-Generator/README.md

     where n is the number of subdivisions and both approximations are accurate to $\log_{10}(n)$ digits.

 <img width="502" height="282" alt="Screenshot 2025-12-23 111339" src="https://github.com/user-attachments/assets/1410552d-5ebd-4ad2-8671-26d51ba5620b" /><br>
-  *Figure 2: Subdivided Icosohedron with Normalized Radius & Vertex Visuals*
+  *Figure 2: Subdivided Icosahedron with Normalized Radius & Vertex Visuals*

 - **Phase 2: Tectonics**
   The second phase was making tectonics for the planet.
 I wanted this so I could make semi-realistic land formations based on the collisions of tectonic plates.
 These could have been created through a number of strategies, but I chose one I hadn't seen before.
 To start, a common method for generating tectonic plates is choosing a random vertex on the surface of the sphere, then checking a radius around said point.
 If other vertices don't belong to a plate, they now belong to the same plate that inital vertex does.
 Now, this is quite basic and only forms circles; most people move on to more advanced fractal algorithms to achieve the blobby shape tectonics on Earth make.
 I decided that was a convoluted solution.
 Instead, I changed the radius from a constant into an equation.
 Using trig functions, I made the outer bounds have that characteristic blobby, deformed shape; then, atop that, I added randomized constants that determine the wavelength of the trig functions.
 This resulted in shapes I am quite proud of, especially as it's a relatively simply solution that I hadn't seen before.